probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 - wrap the estimator in :class:`~sklearn.model_selection.GridSearchCV` or :class:`~sklearn.model_selection.RandomizedSearchCV` over the suggested parameters,
-- or set sensible non-default values manually, based on the tuning literature.
+- or set sensible non-default values manually.